Drewraw/social-record-platform/CONTRIBUTING.md

 ## 💡 Core Message

-> The platform is **a civic technology forum** that powers open governance by connecting issues, officials, and verified data — enabling citizens to not just discuss, but also **measure change**.
+> The platform is **a civic open governance technology forum** that powers open governance by connecting issues, officials, and verified data — enabling citizens to not just discuss, but also **measure change**.

 ---